-This FAQ provides the basics of what a coronavirus is, how it’s transmitted and how you can protect yourself.
+This FAQ provides the basics of coronaviruses and COVID-19, how it is transmitted, and how you can protect yourself.

 What is a coronavirus?